synw/django-spaninja/README.md

 pycheckui
 ```

-Open `localhost:5173` in a browser to run an analysis.
-Note: this uses the `.pycheck.db` Sqlite file
+Open `localhost:5143` in a browser to run an analysis.
+Note: this uses a `.pycheck.db` local Sqlite file
 to store the code quality history

 #### Command line